2dev2/sectionhandler/README.md

 # sectionhandler

-This is a simple angular js (version 1.4) Application which try to do CRUD operation with connecting to database. data is available through services and which can be changed to connection with DATABASE.
+It is a simple angular js (version 1.4) Application which perform  CRUD operation.

-This application is made on component structure

 Following steps are needed for  setup :-